A redirect allows you to automatically send guests who visit your event page to another Splash page or to a different website.

 To set up a redirect, head over to your Event Settings tab.
 At the bottom of that page, you'll find a space to enter the URL for your redirect.

 As mentioned in the tooltip, the URL must be formatted to include the https:// or http:// protocol in order for the redirect to apply correctly.
+If you're redirecting your page to another Splash page, that page must already be created with the corresponding URL.

 |Pro Tip: Jot down the name of the event that you applied the redirect to in case you need to make any edits in the future.
 The only way to edit the redirect is by locating the original event from your Events Dashboard.|